oubiwann/carapace/README.rst

 Dependencies
 =============

-Storage in DreamSSH is handled by MongoDB, so you will need to have this software installed on your system.
+Storage in Carapace is handled by MongoDB, so you will need to have this software installed on your system.
 See the following for more information:

 * http://docs.mongodb.org/master/installation/

-If you used ``pip`` to install DreamSSH, then you will have most of the necessary libraries installed.
+If you used ``pip`` to install Carapace, then you will have most of the necessary libraries installed.
 TxMongo doesn't have a PyPI download yet, so you'll need to install it manually::

     $ sudo pip install https://github.com/dreamhost/mongo-async-python-driver/zipball/master

-If you didn't use ``pip`` to install DreamSSH, you will also need to do the following::
+If you didn't use ``pip`` to install Carapace, you will also need to do the following::

     $ sudo pip install pyasn1